johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-04-08-docusaurus-structured-data-faqs-mdx/index.md

 ## Conclusion

 We've now got a reusable FAQs component that renders the FAQs as markdown, and the same information as Structured Data.
 We can use it in our MDX files, and we can use it in our blog posts.
 We can also use it in regular MD files.
 Yay!
 I've only used this in the context of Docusaurus, but I suspect it can be used in other contexts too.

+I'd rather like it if this was built into Docusaurus, and if it could read directly from the Markdown files.
+But this is a good start.
+I hope you find it useful.